 I qualified as a supervisor in 2000 (Diploma in Fieldwork Supervision), and as a counsellor in 1996 (Diploma in Counselling).
 As well as supervision provided to individuals on an independent private basis, my practice has also included the provision of both one-to-one and group supervision in various agency settings:

 - Beacon Counselling, Stockport - delivering individual and group supervision services (12 years, 2009-20 & 2022-23);

 - GamCare, Salford - individual supervision;

 - Face-to-Face Counselling Service, Chorlton - individual and group supervision;

 - Cruse Bereavement Care (Greater Manchester Branch) - individual.

 I have also facilitated peer supervision groups within counselling diploma courses at Manchester College of Arts and Technology (MANCAT) and Salford College, during several years' working as a part-time lecturer and personal development group facilitator on various counsellor training courses.

-In my counsellor trainer and PD group facilitator capacity, I have worked for Liverpool Community College, MANCAT, Salford College and Tameside College, as well training provision for Cruse Bereavement Care (Greater Manchester Branch), where I co-facilitated 60-hour Introduction to Bereavement Counselling courses that volunteers were required to undertake.
+In my counsellor trainer and PD group facilitator capacity, I have worked for Liverpool Community College, MANCAT, Salford College and Tameside College, as well as providing training for Cruse Bereavement Care (Greater Manchester Branch), where have I co-facilitated 60-hour Introduction to Bereavement Counselling courses for new volunteer counsellors.